mnogom/dropit/README.md

 ### Features
 1. Can get a file from Dropbox
 2. Can put a file to Dropbox
-3. Can force put a file to Dropbox (overwrite)
+3. Can use force (overwrite a local file or in Dropbox)
 4. Can share an uploaded file.
 Url will be in console and your clipboard
 5. Check extensions of files